- morphine sulfate

 The pure opioid antagonists are specific antidotes against the effects of opioid overdose.
 Other supportive measures should be employed as needed.

-For less severe overdosage, administer naloxone 0.2 mg intravenously followed by increments of 0.1 mg every 2 minutes if required.
+For less severe overdose, administer naloxone 0.2 mg intravenously followed by increments of 0.1 mg every 2 minutes if required.

 Morphine acts as an agonist at opiate receptors in the CNS particularly Mu and to a lesser extent Kappa receptors.
 Mu receptors are thought to mediate supraspinal analgesia, respiratory depression and euphoria, and Kappa receptors, spinal analgesia, miosis and sedation.